illinois-dres-aitg/html-slides/README.md

 ## Creating HTML Slides

-* Use the command prompt to generate the HTML slides from the XML file.
 * Create a sub-directory to keep the XML and HTML slides.
+* Place the XML file containing the slide information in the sub-directory.
+* Change the command prompt to the sub-directory.
-* Run the a command to
+* Use one of the command line files in `html-slides` directory to generate the HTML files in the sub-direcotry.

 ### Windows

-* Edit the `\html-slides\html-slides.bat` to define the path the to `\html-slides\` directory
-* Create a directory with your XML and generated HTML files.
 * Use the following command to generate the HTML files from the XML file:

 ```